Kostecki/MEGAPi/README.md

 * Filesystem expanded
 * `ACT Led` set to always be off

-It's probably also a good things to do the following after installing:
+It's probably also a good idea to do the following after installing:
 * Change root password

 ## Software